apollographql/specs-core/core.spec.md

 ++}

 Patch and pre-release qualifiers are judged to be not particularly meaningful in the context of core features, which are (by definition) interfaces rather than implementations.
-The patch component of a semver denotes a bug fix which is backwards compatible—that is, a change to the implementation which does not affect the interface. patch-level changes in the version of a spec denote wording clarifications which do not require implementation changes.
+The patch component of a semver denotes a bug fix which is backwards compatible—that is, a change to the implementation which does not affect the interface.
+Patch-level changes in the version of a spec denote wording clarifications which do not require implementation changes.
 As such, it is not important to track them for the purposes of version resolution.

 As with [semver](https://semver.org/spec/v2.0.0.html), the `0.x` version series is special: there is no expectation of compatibility between versions `0.x` and `0.y`.
 For example, a processor must not activate implementation `0.4` to satisfy a requested version of `0.2`.